hiranadeem/weCycle/README.md

 # weCycle

-We cycle is an app designed to help users categorize materials for recylcing.
+weCycle is an app designed to help users categorize materials for recyling.
 The app uses a neural network to learn which materials are recyclable and give advice.
 Using TensorFlow MobileNet, it an recognize 10 categories of items and provide instructions on how to recycle them.

 ## Convolutional Neural Network